ConradoMateu/JSwift/README.md

 ### Download the App

-- Download last jSwift's release
+- Download JSwift's last release

 #### XCodeExtesion
 - Run the app, then quit.
 Do not delete the App